midoublelo/cobalt/docs/collections.md

 intList!: Integer = [5, 9, 233]
 strList!: String = ["Hello", "World"]
 ```
-- dont know why you need to do this because the list isnt changing anyway but sure
 ## Maps
 maps are created like this:
 ```